carboneio/carbone-sdk-rust/README.md

 ### generate Document only

-The generate_report function takes a template ID as `String`, and the JSON data-set as `String`.
+The generate_report function takes a template ID as `String`, and the JSON data-set as `JsonData`.
 It return a `renderId`, you can pass this `renderId` at [get_report](#download-document-only) for download the document.

 ```rust